johannes-fl/tip-calculator/README.md

 I used this challenge to improve my knowledge with CSS-Grid and to better understand the MVC concept.
 Even though it might be too much for this small application, I especially wanted to get a grip on the interactions of Model View and Controller :-)

-Happy, I only needed to media-queries to get the app working!
+Happy, I only needed two media-queries to get the app working!

 ## Author